SC+EV Resources

 The SC+EV initiative will position South Carolina for the future of electrified mobility through the creation of a reliable and accessible statewide network of electric vehicle (EV) charging infrastructure.
 This initiative is in support of the National Electric Vehicle Infrastructure (NEVI) Formula Program.

-The NEVI Formula Program aims to provide a nationwide network of EV chargers by 2030 to ensure a convenient, reliable, affordable, and equitable charging experience for all users.
+The NEVI Formula Program aims to provide a nationwide network of EV chargers to ensure a convenient, reliable, and affordable charging experience for all users.
 The program will provide dedicated funding to states to encourage comprehensive plans regarding the development and deployment of EV-related infrastructure.

 While the NEVI program was established by the federal government, South Carolina DOT is viewing the program as an opportunity to expand access to EV charging infrastructure for travelers and communities.
 This will ease the anxiety experienced by electric vehicle users when seeking locations to charge their vehicles.
 This program will also support job growth and commerce that compliments the robust economy in South Carolina for the automotive industry, batteries, and other related technologies.
 Learn more at https://scpowersev.com.